ubccpsc/classy/docs/fork-customization.md

 # Fork Customization

-Each CPSC course that uses Classy requires a fork of the `root` https://github.com/ubccpsc/classy repository.
+Each CPSC course that uses Classy requires a fork of the `root` [https://github.com/ubccpsc/classy] repository.
 The fork is used to change code that is custom to a course.
-Even if you do not plan to change the default Classy code, it is required that you create a fork of the repository because your fork will act as a stable code source that technical staff can run your Classy instance on while code changes are pushed to the root repository.
+Even if you do not plan to change the default Classy code, it is required that you create a fork of the repository because your fork will act as a stable code source that technical staff can run your Classy instance on.

 Process Overview: Fork Code from Root Classy Repository --> Optional: Modify Forked Classy Code --> Technical Staff Hosts Code on Server